Honorary Namings

 • For namings that are not honorific, see the above Board of Regents Policy.

-If you have any questions about the nominating process, please contact Erin Heath, director, University Senate Office and University Awards and Honors, at 612-625-4805 or [email protected].
+If you have any questions about the nominating process, please contact Laurie Cooper Stoll, director, University Senate Office and University Awards and Honors, at [email protected] or 612-625-4805.